-- System>Sys Diag>Save Cfg - TFTP transfer via SNMP SET commands
+- The Save Cfg command in the Sys Diag menu - TFTP transfer via SNMP SET commands

 If you use the Save Cfg command as described in this section, Security profile passwords are cleared in the file and you must specify them again after restoring the configuration.
 If you use TFTP, the passwords are saved in the configuration file.